 One helpful indicator for source identification is the X-ray/optical flux ratio.
 For X-ray sources with optical counterparts, one can compare their X-ray/optical ratios to empirical relations that separate different source classes.
-We follow the band and filter combination that has been conventionally used in other works (e.g., Edmonds et al. 2003; Bassa et al. 2004; Verbunt et al. 2008), calculating 0.5-2.5 keV X-ray luminosity and V-band absolute magnitude ( $M_V$ ) using the cluster distance from Harris (1996) (d = 9.3 kpc).
-As there is no V-band observation, we approximate $M_V$ with the averaged I814 and B438 absolute magnitudes ( $M_B$ and $M_I$ ), i.e., $M_V \approx 0.5(M_B+M_I)$ .
-Sources with HST counterparts are plotted in Figure 6.
-We also include an empirical line separating cluster CVs from ABs and a line that marks upper limits of X-ray luminosities for nearby stars and ABs (Verbunt et al. 2008).
+We follow the band and filter combination that has been conventionally used in other works (e.g. Edmonds et al. 2003; Bassa et al. 2004; Verbunt, Pooley & Bassa 2008), calculating 0.5-2.5 keV X-ray luminosity and V-band absolute magnitude (M_V) using the cluster distance from Harris (1996) (d = 9.3 kpc).
+As there is no V-band observation, we approximate M_V with the averaged I814 and B438 absolute magnitudes (M_B and M_I), i.e. $M_V \approx 0.5(M_B + M_I)$.
+Sources with HST counterparts are plotted in Fig. 6.
+We also include an empirical line separating cluster CVs from ABs and a line that marks upper limits of X-ray luminosities for nearby stars and ABs (Verbunt, Pooley & Bassa 2008).